The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Meson-meson scattering at large

 \subsubsection{U($\Nf$) ChPT predictions}

 The large $\Nc$ limit of meson-meson scattering amplitudes can be studied using U($\Nf$) ChPT.
-In the counting in~\cref{eq:countinglargeNcChPT}, NLO predictions are given by tree-level diagrams including insertions from $\cO(\Nc)$ LECs, while one-loop diagrams first appear at NNLO, together with products of $O(\Nc)$ LECs.
+In the counting in~\cref{eq:countinglargeNcChPT}, NLO predictions are given by tree-level diagrams including insertions from $\cO(\Nc)$ LECs, while one-loop diagrams first appear at NNLO, together with products of $O(\Nc)$ LECs, and tree-level diagrams with $\cO(1)$ LECs and subleading terms from $\cO(\Nc)$ LECs---see \cref{app:chptamplitudes} for an explicit expression of NLO and NNLO part of the amplitude.
 It is at this order that the differences between the SU($\Nf$) and the U($\Nf$) theory become explicit for the observables of interest for this work.
 In particular, loops including internal $\eta'$ propagators start to contribute at NNLO.

 The scattering amplitudes for the $AA$ and $SS$ channel were first computed up to NNLO in the U($\Nf$) theory in \rcite{Baeza-Ballesteros:2022azb}.
 The results for these channels up to one loop can be summarized as